Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Kansas City, MO 64108

-In order, to prove your case, your legal team may need to retain expert witnesses who can testify to certain facts of your case and give their expert opinion.
-One category of experts commonly used in personal injury cases is medical experts.
+In order, to prove your case, your legal team may need to retain medical expert witnesses who can testify to certain facts and give their expert opinion such as in personal injury cases.
+One category of experts commonly used in personal injury cases is medical experts witnesses.

 If you are planning to file a personal injury claim, knowing the following things can help lead you to a successful outcome.
 Of course, there is no guarantee on that, but they can help you avoid making some costly mistakes that may limit what you can recover or get your claim denied or dismissed.